 Credit Card Factoring

-Credit card factoring is the use of a merchant account that was set up for a different business.
+Credit card factoring refers to using a merchant account that a processor set up for a different business.
 It’s illegal to use a merchant account for anything other than the original stated purpose, even if the transactions would otherwise be legal.
 For example, if you start a clothing store and open a merchant account for that store, you cannot allow your friend’s auto repair shop to use your merchant account to accept credit cards.

 Businesses that attempt to use another business’ merchant account may try to do so for scam purposes or because their own business is not able to get a merchant account.